droid-dataset/droid/docs/the-droid-dataset.md

                     |---- *.svo: Raw ZED SVO file with encoded camera recording information (contains some additional metadata)

 ```

+**Note**: We realized that we missed 20% of episodes when face-blurring & copying the *raw* DROID data to the release bucket and are working on uploading the remainder of the dataset.
+This only affects the *raw* version of DROID, the RLDS version is complete.
+This should be fixed within a few days -- please reach out to pertsch@berkeley.edu if you have any concerns in the meantime!

 ## 📄 Data Analysis and Further Information
 Please consult the [paper](https://droid-dataset.github.io/paper.pdf) for detailed data analysis and further information about the dataset.